-In English this year we work with punctuation, verb tenses, direct and indirect speech, descriptive writing generally and letter writing.
+In English this year we work with punctuation, verb tenses, active and passive verbs, descriptive writing generally and parts of speech.
+Direct and indirect speech helps the children to distinguish between a quote and a paraphrase of someone else's words, stressing the importance of what we say and how we say it, but also that it matters how we report what other people say.
 All of this can be accomplished through writing exercises and reading of texts in the Mythology, Science, Geography and History blocks where reading and writing form the greater part of the children's work.
+Spelling and vocabulary improve through this and through reading, for example when researching for individual botany or geography projects, through recitation, and because they are more focused and conscious of 'getting it right'.

-In recitation, we can work with dynamics in speech and focus much more than before on the meaning, form and beauty of poetry.
+In recitation, we work with dynamics in speech and focus more on the meaning, form and beauty of poetry.

 The Maths blocks in Class 5 are designed to build flexibility and familiarity with numbers and the ability to think around a problem.
 Practice is, of course, one of the most important elements, and this is always very comfortable for some and excruciating for others.
-It's always a matter of working with everything they can do, going back to Class 1 arithmetic, using times tables in many different contexts, fractions and decimals - going from one to the other, measurement, time, factors, prime, abundant, deficient and perfect numbers and everything they know so that they can get used to having to recognise for themselves which process they need to use, switching from one to another, thinking through a problem, working out the various stages they need to go through, all of this to develop independence in their thinking and the ability to maintain focus.
+It's always a matter of working with everything they can do, going back to

+Class 1 arithmetic, using times tables in many different contexts, fractions, measurement, time, factors, prime, abundant, deficient and perfect numbers and everything they know so that they can get used to having to recognise for themselves which process they need to use, switching from one to another, thinking through a problem, working out the various stages they need to go through, all of this to develop independence in their thinking and the ability to maintain focus.